A Unified Approach to Diffusion Analysis of Queues with General Patience-time Distributions: Introduction

+The rest of this paper is organized as follows.
+We introduce our unified approach in Section~\ref{sec:fram-cust-aband}, but postpone the proof to Section \ref{sec:outline-proof}.
+Section~\ref{section:diffusion-analysis} demonstrates the application of the unified approach.
+In particular, we consider three systems: the $G/GI/1$+$GI$ queue with Markov-modulated service speeds in the conventional heavy-traffic regime in Section~\ref{sec:single-server}, the $G/GI/n$+$GI$ queue in the Halfin-Whitt regime in Section~\ref{sec:Halfin-Whitt}, and the $G/M/n^\alpha$+$GI$ queue with $\alpha\in (0, 1)$ in the NDS regime in Section~\ref{sec:NDS}.
+Several technical proofs are presented in the Appendix.

-To conclude this section, we introduce some notation and definitions which will be used throughout the paper.
+Before we conclude this section, we introduce some notation and definitions that are used throughout the paper.
 All random variables and processes are defined on a common probability space $(\Omega, {\mathcal {F}}, \mathbb{P})$ unless otherwise specified.
 We denote by $\Z_+$, $\R$ and $\R_+$ the sets of positive integers, real numbers and nonnegative numbers, respectively.
-The space of RCLL (right continuous with left limits) functions on $\R_+$ taking values in $\R$ is denoted by $\D(\R_+,\R)$, and the subspace of the continuous functions in $\D(\R_+,\R)$ is denoted by $\C(\R_+,\R)$.
-For $g\in \D(\R_+,\R)$, $g(t-)$ represents its left limit at $t>0$, and the uniform norm of $g(\cdot)$ on the interval $[a, b]$ is defined by
+The space of RCLL (right continuous with left-hand limits) functions on $\R_+$ taking values in $\R$ is denoted by $\D(\R_+,\R)$, and the subspace of the continuous functions in $\D(\R_+,\R)$ is denoted by $\C(\R_+,\R)$.
+The space $\D(\R_+,\R)$ is assumed to be endowed with the Skorohod $J_1$-topology (see \cite{Billingsley1999}).
+For $g\in \D(\R_+,\R)$, $g(t-)$ represents its left limit at $t>0$, and the uniform norm of $g(\cdot)$ on the interval $[a, b]$ is defined as